 Courchevel's Animation Services (tel: +33 479 220 107; www.animationservices.net) can organise amazing treats and feats limited only by imagination and budget.
 Its 'Declaration of Love' concept involves a series of 20 increasingly wonderful surprises, many set against spectacular mountain scenery, with the aim of leaving the woman or man in your life lost for words.

-There’s a wide range of slopeside accommodation in the form of traditional wood-clad apartments, private chalets and hotels in Courchevel.
-The resort has something to satisfy everyone, from ritzy hotels and grand chalets to moderately priced options.
-Chalets are a popular choice in the resort, with many boasting saunas, steam rooms and catering.
+There's a wide range of slopeside accommodation in the form of traditional wood-clad apartments, private chalets and hotels in Courchevel.
+Back from the slopes, punters will find lodging to satisfy every budget, from ritzy hotel rooms to dingy, cell-like dorms.
+The ubiquitous chalets are a popular choice and are readily available in all resort areas, with many boasting saunas, steam rooms and catering facilities.